maxgoren/RedBlack-DeepDive/README.md

 # A deep dive into Red/Black Trees

 In taking a closer look at the ubiquious red/black tree ive implemented several different versions as described in different books/resources on Data Strucutres and Algorithms.
+I'm focusing on the different approaches to node insertion, as deletion from Red/Black trees is incredibly complex.
+The exception being Left Leaning red black trees, which can take advantage of a version of hibbard deletion which takes the necessary recoloring into consideration.

 So Far:
 ```